forno/libics3/README.md

 make
 make install
 ```
-You need to specify `cmake -Dlibics3_DIR=$HOME/libics3/lib/cmake/libics3`
+You need to specify `-Dlibics3_DIR=$HOME/libics3/lib/cmake/libics3`
-for CMake based third-party application to find libics3.
+with `cmake` for CMake based third-party application to find libics3.

 Or, you can remove `CMAKE_INSTALL_PREFIX` parameter on this installation,
 and you maybe need `sudo` for `make install` this way,